wp-plugins/imagemeta/readme.txt

 == Changelog ==

 = 0.4 =
-*Added quick-edit dropdowns for posts that contain images, either attached …
+* Added quick-edit dropdowns for posts that contain images, either attached or embedded into post content.

 = 0.3 =
 * More styles updates.